Talk Suicide Canada: 988|Crisis Services: 1-833-456-4566

 Educational Curriculum

-Films and documentaries used in our structured educational programs about the justice system.
+Films and documentaries used in our structured educational programs about Canadian legal processes.

 About This Curriculum

-These films are part of FAC's structured educational programming on wrongful convictions and the justice system.
-Each film is accompanied by facilitated discussion sessions where participants examine the legal processes, systemic factors, and outcomes depicted.
+These films are part of FAC's structured educational programming about legal processes in Canada.
+Each film is accompanied by facilitated, moderated discussion sessions focused on general legal process education.

 The Hurricane